ShrutiSolani/DSA_Java/README.md

 6. Find position of set bit
 7. Calculate square of a number without using *, / and pow()
 8. Power Set
+9. Copy Set Bits In a Range
+10. Divide two integers without using multiplication, division and mod operator